LukaszPasich/love-sandwiches/README_testing.md

 - TEST 7.11 - _'Sort by Category (Z-A)'_ reloads the page with current selection of products in the correct order - YES
 - TEST 7.12 - Current count of products loaded works correctly - YES
 - TEST 7.13 - Current count of products loaded _Products Home_ link reloads page with all products - YES
+- TEST 7.14 - Clicking on the 'All' tab above the products displays all products - YES
+- TEST 7.15 - Clicking on the _'Boxing Bags'_ tab above the products displays all products in the 'Boxing Bags' category - YES
+- TEST 7.16 - Clicking on the _'Protective'_ tab above the products displays all products in the 'Protective' category - YES
-- TEST 7.14 - Each product image links to the respective _Product Detail_ page - YES
+- TEST 7.17 - Each product image links to the respective _Product Detail_ page - YES
-- TEST 7.15 - _Join Our Academy_ button at the bottom of the page links to _Membership_ page - YES
+- TEST 7.18 - _Join Our Academy_ button at the bottom of the page links to _Membership_ page - YES

 <br>